Wes Santee

 David Wesley Santee (March 25, 1932 – November 14, 2010) was an American middle distance runner and athlete who competed mainly in the 1,500 meters and mile events.

 Born in Ashland, Kansas, Santee was nicknamed the "Ashland Antelope."
 Santee attended high school in Ashland, where he set a state record in the mile run.
 He later attended the University of Kansas where he set records in cross country and the mile and two-mile events.
 He was the Individual NCAA Cross Country Champion in 1953, while leading his team to the overall championship.

 Santee competed in the 5,000 meters in the 1952 Summer Olympics at Helsinki, Finland, but did not win a medal.
 Three years later, Santee won the silver medal in the 1,500 meters at the 1955 Pan American Games in Mexico City.

 During this period, Santee was one of the top milers in the world, aspiring to become the first man to run a four-minute mile.
 His chief competitors were Great Britain's Roger Bannister and Australia's John Landy.
 On May 6, 1954, Bannister became the first to break the barrier with a time of 3:59.4.
 Seven weeks later, Landy surpassed Bannister's mark.

-In June 1954, Santee set the a world 1,500-meter record of 3:42.8 on his way to a crushing mile win over Olympic champion Josy Barthel, but after sprinting past Barthel he slowed slightly, finishing the mile at 4:00.7.
+In June 1954, Santee set the a world 1,500-meter record of 3:42.8 on his way to a mile win over Olympic champion Josy Barthel, but after sprinting past Barthel he slowed slightly, finishing the mile at 4:00.7.